Gerstein Science Information Centre

 The Gerstein Science Information Centre is the University of Toronto's flagship library supporting the sciences and health sciences.
 The largest science and health science academic library in Canada, Gerstein has a collection of over 945,000 print volumes of journals and books, and also provides access to over 100,000 online journals and books.
+It is located in the Sigmund Samuel Library Building on the St. George campus in downtown Toronto, Ontario, Canada.

 The Gerstein Science Information Centre's collection consists primarily of material on the sciences, including the health sciences, medicine, physics, chemistry, biology and their subfields, with the exception of mathematical journals and forestry, botany and geology materials.
-The Library provides varying degrees of access to students, faculty, external researchers, and members of the public.
+The library provides varying degrees of access to students, faculty, external researchers, and members of the public.

 History

-The Gerstein Science Information Centre is located at 9 Kings College Circle on the University of Toronto campus.
 The library originally existed as the main University of Toronto library, and maintained this status from 1892 to 1973.
 In 1973 the humanities and social sciences materials were moved to the then newly built Robarts Library, and the remaining collection was divided between the undergraduate Sigmund Samuel Library and the Science and Medicine Library.
 In 1997, the Science and Medicine Library was renamed the Gerstein Science Information Centre after a significant donation from a benefactor, the Frank Gerstein Charitable Foundation.